quarrying/quarrying-paper-notes/references/9数据集之ImageNeXt.md

 # JFT, JFT-300M
 JFT-300M 是谷歌内部数据集.

-JFT-300M consists of around 300 million noisily labelled images with 1.26 labels per image on average.
+> JFT-300M consists of around 300 million noisily labelled images with 1.26 labels per image on average.
 The labels are organized into a hierarchy of 18291 classes.
 Annotation is performed using an automatic pipeline, and are therefore imperfect; approximately 20% of the labels are noisy.

 **References**:
 - [2017 ICCV] Revisiting unreasonable effectiveness of data in deep learning era

 # Instagram-1B
-**References**
 - [2019] Billion-scale semi-supervised learning for image classification

 #  YFCC100M, YFCC